WayScience/targeted_fibrosis_drug_screen/README.md

 There are a total of 44 plates with 550 small molecule treatments and two controls (DMSO treated failing and non-failing/healthy cells).
 We include another positive control using TGFRi on the 11th platemap layout (transforming growth factor beta inhibitor or TGF-β inhibitor).

-For this dataset, the Cell Painting staining switches the cytoplasmic RNA/nucleoli stain for a specific F-action stain:
+For this dataset, the Cell Painting staining switches the cytoplasmic RNA/nucleoli stain for a specific F-actin stain:

 - Nuclei
 - Endoplasmic Reticulum